CKoschenz/Cpp_Tools/README.md

-# Cpp_Tools
+# C++ Tools

-Code examples and explanations of design pattern and practices
+Code examples and explanations of design pattern and best practices